 How can yoga nourish your soul?

-Its origins date back to over five thousand years ago in the Indus-Sarasvati civilisation from North India.
-The word “yoga” itself was first mentioned in Rigveda, one of the four sacred texts of Hinduism.
-But it wasn’t until the 19th century that masters of yoga began to spread their teachings to the West.
+While the precise origins of yoga are uncertain, the earliest forms are believed to have been developed some 5,000 years ago by the Indus-Sarasvati civilisation from North India.
+But it wasn’t until the late 19th century that masters of yoga began to spread their teachings to the West.

 Benefits of yoga